 – Private mortgage insurance

 Pro-tip: Make sure you have clear documentation of everything you deduct.
 For example, if you deduct phone expenses, you should have a breakdown of your phone bill.
+You shouldn't be doing this yourself.
+Personally, I think the best tool for managing Airbnb business expenses (and make sure I don't get in trouble with the taxman) is Hurdlr.
+It's super user-friendly and efficient to use.

 Mixing up personal and business expenses is a recipe for disaster.
 Open up a separate account and use it to deposit your Airbnb income and pay all expenses you incur as a host.
 When you need the money to cover personal expenses, you can write yourself a check from your business account.
 This will save you a lot of time when filing your Airbnb taxes and claiming deductions.